chantastic/reactpatterns/_posts/2016-08-23-layout-component.markdown

 />
 {% endhighlight %}

+We can aggressively optimize this component.

-While `HorizontalSplit` will be the `parent` of the two children components, it will never be the `owner`.
-This means we can aggressively optimize our `HorizontalSplit` component without affecting the children.
+While `HorizontalSplit` will be `parent` to both components, it will never be their `owner`.
+We can tell it to update never, without affecting the updating components inside.

 {% highlight ts %}
 class HorizantalSplit extends React.Component {